Govin25/QuizMaster/docs/docs/getting-started/installation.md

 ### 2. Install Dependencies

-QuizMaster has a convenient script to install all dependencies for both client and server:
+Quainy has a convenient script to install all dependencies for both client and server:

 ```bash
 npm run install:all